jordanbrock/jordanbrock.github.com/_posts/2008-02-10-meats-i-have-eaten.markdown

 - Personal
 ---

-p.
  Just to be contrarian (<a href="http://jordanbrock.com/2008/2/7/8-things-you-didn-t-know-about-me">see my last post</a>), here is a list of meats that I have eaten.